Quick Thinker: 2018/19: two-year-old season

 Quick Thinker debuted at Rotorua Racecourse on the 12 April 2019 and finished in second placing.
 One week later he won his first race in the Listed Champagne Stakes at Ellerslie Racecourse.
 Trainer Murray Baker spoke of the horse possibly travelling to Australia as a three-year-old to contest bigger races.

 2019/20: three-year-old season

 Quick Thinker travelled to Australia and raced in the Ming Dynasty Quality Handicap on the 31 August 2019 at Rosehill Racecourse.
 Ridden by Hugh Bowman and starting at odds of 10/1, he won the race by two lengths.

 Quick Thinker's next win wasn’t until the 20 March 2020 when winning the Group 2 Tulloch Stakes.
 A week later he started at the odds of 7/1 in the Australian Derby at Randwick Racecourse.
 This would prove to be his first Group 1 victory when winning by a short head margin.

+Stud career

+Quick Thinker stands as a stallion in Tasmania.